leechangyo/leechangyo.github.io/about.md

 </p> -->

-if you have any questions or suggestions, please feel free to contact me by e-mail, Github, Facebook, Linkin, etc in center of the sidebar<br>
+if you have any questions or suggestions, please feel free to contact me by e-mail, Github, Facebook, LinkedIn, etc in center of the sidebar<br>

-you can check my Linkedin <a href="https://www.linkedin.com/in/chan-gyo-lee-480b1a185/">here</a><br>
+you can check my LinkedIn <a href="https://www.linkedin.com/in/chan-gyo-lee-480b1a185/">here</a>. and I have another blog that introducing student life in china <a href="https://blog.naver.com/laowaibang">here</a><br>

 <h2>Research Project</h2>
 <h3>Undergraduate program</h3>